Higher Categories and Topological Quantum Field Theories: Introduction

-The study of $\TQFT$s is closely related to higher category theories \cite{lurie2009higher}\cite{Baez:1995xq}.
+The study of $\TQFT$s is closely related to higher category theory \cite{lurie2009higher, Baez:1995xq}.
 In general, a $(d+1)$-$\TQFT$ is to be described by the data of a $d$-category.
-On one hand, strict $d$-categories are well-defined for any $d$ \cite{eilenberg1966closed} \cite{crans1995combinatorial}, but this is insufficient for the purpose of $\TQFT$s since many important $d$-categories are not strict and can not be strictified either \cite{Baez1997introduction}.
-On the other hand, weak $d$-categories are only rigorously defined for small $d$ (such as $d = 1,2,3,4$), and it is still controversial what should be the right notion of weak $d$-categories for higher $d$, although there have been many efforts in this direction \cite{street1987algebra} \cite{baez1998higher} \cite{tamsamani1996equivalence}.
+On one hand, strict $d$-categories are well-defined for any $d$ \cite{eilenberg1966closed, crans1995combinatorial}, but this is insufficient for the purpose of $\TQFT$s since many important $d$-categories are not strict and can not be strictified either \cite{Baez1997introduction}.
+On the other hand, weak $d$-categories are only rigorously defined for small $d$ (such as $d = 1,2,3$)\footnote{A definition of weak 4-categories was given in \cite{trimble1995notes}, which was further clarified in \cite{hoffnung2011spans}}, and it is still controversial what should be the right notion of weak $d$-categories for higher $d$, although there have been many efforts in this direction \cite{street1987algebra, baez1998higher, tamsamani1996equivalence}.
 In the following, by $d$-categories we always mean weak $d$-categories.
-Special $d$-categories can be obtained from $k$-categories with certain extra structures for $k < n$.
-For instance, a monoidal $1$-category is a $2$-category and a braided monoidal $1$-category is a $3$-category.
+Special $d$-categories can be obtained from $k$-categories with certain extra structure for $k < n$.
+For instance, a monoidal $1$-category is a $2$-category and a braided monoidal $1$-category is a $3$-category \cite{kapanov1994category, gordon1995coherence, gurski2006}.
 Higher categories are natural resources for $\TQFT$s as shown below.
 We first give a brief overview of some categorical constructions of $(2+1)$- and $(3+1)$-$\TQFT$s.